EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 </div>

+The following rules are being followed while contributing to my favorite projects:

 - I review at most 5 the most recent PRs per project I contribute to everyday.
 - I sent at most 2 PRs per project I contribute to everyday.